10AM to 5PM

 6:00 - 8:30pm

 Join the Folk Art Committee and the Friends of Folk Art at the "RED HOT" Haute Flea for a night of fun and surprises!
-Enjoy food, wine, live music, our fashion boutique and a Silent Auction of very special folk art treasures.
+Enjoy food, wine, live music, our fashion boutique of wearable folk art and a Silent Auction of very special folk art treasures including a tinwork mirror frame by Maurice Dixon, (Photo: left) Douglas Preston sculpture and more!
 In the spirit of the night, guests are encouraged to wear red.
 Sponsorships are available, or purchase a ticket for $100 per person.
 All proceeds benefit MOIFA's exhibitions and educational programs.
-Ticket sales start on Wednesday April 1, 2015 at all Museum of New Mexico Foundation gift Shops.
+Tickets on-sale in the Gift Shop!

 Saturday May 2, 2015